Reducing Tobacco Use and Secondhand Smoke Exposure: Reducing Out-of-Pocket Costs for Evidence-Based Cessation Treatments

 The findings and conclusions on this page are those of the Community Preventive Services Task Force and do not necessarily represent those of CDC.

 The content of publications of the Guide to Community Preventive Services is in the public domain.
 Citation as to source, however, is appreciated.
 Sample citation: Guide to Community Preventive Services.
-Increasing tobacco use cessation: reducing out-of-pocket costs for evidence–based tobacco cessation treatments (ROPC). www.thecommunityguide.org/tobacco/cessation/outofpocketcosts.html.
+Reducing tobacco use and secondhand smoke exposure: reducing out-of-pocket costs for evidence–based tobacco cessation treatments. www.thecommunityguide.org/tobacco/outofpocketcosts.html.
 Last updated: MM/DD/YYYY.

 - Content source: The Guide to Community Preventive Services